privacyguides/privacyguides.org/docs/mobile-browsers.md

 #### Profiles

+Safari allows you to separate your browsing with different profiles.
 All of your cookies, history, and website data are separate for each profile.
 You should use different profiles for different purposes e.g. Shopping, Work, or School.

 #### Privacy & Security